mikelakm/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-For the purposes of this project the data where manually downloaded from [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) and unzipped to a comma-separated-value (csv) file in the working directory.
+For the purposes of this project the data where downloaded from [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) and unzipped to a comma-separated-value (csv) file in the working directory.
 The dataset was loaded into R in a data frame with the following variables:

 - steps: Number of steps taken in a 5-minute interval
 - date: The date on which the measurement was taken in YYYY-MM-DD format